 Professor Alena Rettová is professor of African and comparative philosophy at SOAS, University of London.
 Her research focuses on philosophical expression in African languages.

 Her book Afrophone Philosophies: Reality and Challenge (2007) examined texts in six African languages.
 Chanter l'existence: La poésie de Sando Marteau et ses horizons philosophiques (2013) analysed sung poetry in the Congolese variety of Swahili from the region of Lubumbashi (DRC).
 She is currently working on a monograph on the conceptualisations of non-human reality in Swahili scholarship.

 Lavinya is a recent graduate from SOAS, writer and CEO of The Black Curriculum.
-Her interests around Black history began whilst studying her degree in Development and African Studies.
+Her interests around Black history began while studying her degree in development and African studies.